prathameshd/Utopia/README.md

 		Create and set the GOPATH in environment variables.
 The path should be like /<path to cloned repository>/Team-Rocket/RecomendationEngine
 		Refer: https://github.com/golang/go/wiki/SettingGOPATH

 ```

 ### Install required libraries
 ```
+NOTE: Please run the below commands ONLY from the directory containing main.go (.../src/RecommendationEngine)
+      If you receive a "can't find packages named RecommendationEngine/controllers" error, it is most likely due to the following reasons:
+      1) GOPATH has not been set properly.
+Please run echo $GOPATH to verify that it looks like the following:
+      	 /<path to which you have cloned>/Team-Rocket/RecommendationEngine
+	 NOTE: GOPATH shouldn't contain src directory

+      2) GOROOT has not been set properly.
+Please refer to https://golang.org/doc/install

 go get github.com/gorilla/mux
 go build
 ```